Data Science Across Disciplines: Principles, Practice and Critique

 - All external students - Please contact the CIM PG Coordinator (Clare) via email (email@example.com), to request your optional module choice by Week 1: Wednesday 6th October at 17:00 BST.

 - Please be advised that you may be expected to have access to a laptop for some of these courses due to software requirements; the Centre is unable to provide a laptop for external students.

 - Please be advised that some modules may have restricted numbers and places are allocated according to availability.

 - Please note that a request does NOT guarantee a place on the module and is subject to availability.

 - Gaining permission of a member of CIM teaching staff or a member of staff from your home department or filling in the eVision Module Registration (eMR) system with the desired module does NOT guarantee a place on that module.

 - Requests after the specified deadline will not be considered.

-- CIM PG Coordinator will get back confirming your place in the module by 2nd October, Friday (For CIM students).
+- The CIM PG Coordinator will get back confirming your place in the module by Friday 1st October (For CIM students).

 NOTE – The above-mentioned registration deadline also applies to the CIM optional modules running in Term 2.
 We will consider registrations again in the first week of Term 2, but only in relation to modules where there is availability.